hipe/tmx/lib/skylab/git-viz/doc/issues/013-the-mock-FS-narrative.md

 given that we have stashed away a plan for "live automated tests" anyway, how hard would it really be to mock the filesystem for our purposes?

-as we looked at it, we realized that a significant manjority of our filesystem interaction happened through ::Pathname. things like `exist?`, `expand_path`, even `open` were our typical conduit to the filesystem. so it is from this point that the experiment begins.
+as we looked at it, we realized that a significant majority of our filesystem interaction happened through ::Pathname. things like `exist?`, `expand_path`, even `open` were our typical conduit to the filesystem. so it is from this point that the experiment begins.